Home Purchase

 CA DRE #01212512 | Free, no-obligation quote

-If your score is decent but not great, it is worth pricing both.
-The payment gap is not always obvious until you see actual numbers.
-Use our mortgage calculator to compare monthly payments side by side.
-Also check current California mortgage rates to understand market conditions.
+If your score is decent but not great, it's worth pricing both.
+The payment gap isn't always obvious until you see actual numbers.
+Use our mortgage calculator to compare monthly payments side by side, and check current California mortgage rates.

 Mortgage insurance is where the long-term math changes

-With FHA, mortgage insurance can stay with the loan much longer, depending on the down payment and structure.
+With FHA, mortgage insurance can stay with the loan much longer depending on down payment and structure.
 With conventional, private mortgage insurance may be removable once you reach the required equity position.

-In California, especially with older homes, duplexes, or homes that have been deferred on maintenance, appraisal rules matter.
-If you're buying a California condo, these appraisal differences can be even more significant.
+In California, especially with older homes or deferred maintenance, appraisal rules matter.
+If you're buying a California condo, these differences can be even more significant.

-That is one reason conventional buyers sometimes look stronger to sellers.
-There is less fear that the loan will trigger repair demands before closing.
+That's one reason conventional buyers sometimes look stronger to sellers.
+There's less fear the loan will trigger repair demands before closing.

 Offer strength in a competitive market